WoundReference improves clinical decisions

 • Tunneling or undermining

-• A wound that shows no improvement after 30 days may require a new approach, which may include a physician reassessment of underlying infection, off-loading, biofilm, metabolic, nutritional, or vascular problems which may inhibit wound healing.
-[1] [2]
+• A wound that shows no improvement after 30 days with standard of care may require a new approach, which may include a physician reassessment of underlying infection, off-loading, biofilm, metabolic, nutritional, vascular problems which may inhibit wound healing, and differential diagnosis.
+[1][2]

 • Direct supervision by a physician or qualified healthcare professional (depending on state regulations) is required at all times while patients receive wound care services at the Wound Care Program.